Paradoxical Undercurrents of Christianity

 Now I say this: the one who sows sparingly will also reap sparingly, and the one who sows generously will also reap generously.
 2 Corinthians 9:6

-Generous giving is the behavior of a genuine Christian; it is the opposite of man’s instinct to cherish and cling to wealth.
-Joyfully giving, freely from the heart, is a beautiful testimony of faith and tangible proof of your love for and confidence in God.
-I can attest that prosperity, in both tangible and intangible things, is dramatically affected by generosity.
-Give something meaningful, with the right motives, and you will find that you cannot outgive God.
+Generous giving is a true Christian’s hallmark; it starkly contrasts the human instinct to hoard wealth.
+Joyfully giving from the heart is a beautiful testimony of faith and tangible proof of your love for and trust in God.
+I can personally attest that generosity profoundly influences both tangible and intangible prosperity.
+You’ll discover you cannot outgive God when you give something meaningful with the right intentions.

 Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
 For with the same measure that ye mete withal it shall be measured to you again.
 Luke 6:38